Tensegrity: Robotics

-Biology
+Anatomy

-Biotensegrity, a term coined by Dr. Stephen Levin, is an extended theoretical application of tensegrity principles to biological structures.
+Biotensegrity, a term coined by Stephen Levin, is an extended theoretical application of tensegrity principles to biological structures.
 Biological structures such as muscles, bones, fascia, ligaments and tendons, or rigid and elastic cell membranes, are made strong by the unison of tensioned and compressed parts.
 The musculoskeletal system consists of a continuous network of muscles and connective tissues, while the bones provide discontinuous compressive support, whilst the nervous system maintains tension in vivo through electrical stimulus.
-Levin claims that the human spine, is also a tensegrity structure although there is no support for this theory from a structural perspective.
+Levin claims that the human spine, is also a tensegrity structure.

+Biochemistry

 Donald E. Ingber has developed a theory of tensegrity to describe numerous phenomena observed in molecular biology.
-For instance, the expressed shapes of cells, whether it be their reactions to applied pressure, interactions with substrates, etc., all can be mathematically modeled by representing the cell's cytoskeleton as a tensegrity.
+For instance, the expressed shapes of cells, whether it be their reactions to applied pressure, interactions with substrates, etc., all can be mathematically modelled by representing the cell's cytoskeleton as a tensegrity.
 Furthermore, geometric patterns found throughout nature (the helix of DNA, the geodesic dome of a volvox, Buckminsterfullerene, and more) may also be understood based on applying the principles of tensegrity to the spontaneous self-assembly of compounds, proteins, and even organs.
 This view is supported by how the tension-compression interactions of tensegrity minimize material needed to maintain stability and achieve structural resiliency, although the comparison with inert materials within a biological framework has no widely accepted premise within physiological science.
 Therefore, natural selection pressures would likely favor biological systems organized in a tensegrity manner.